mariahcoleno/ImageAnnotationToolV2/sarcasm_annotator/README.md

 ### Sarcasm Annotation and Classification Tool
 This tool annotates and classifies text for sarcasm using a Tkinter-based GUI.

-### Overview
+### Features
-- Labels text as sarcastic, not sarcastic, or unsure using a Tkinter-based GUI.
+- Label text as sarcastic, not sarcastic, or unsure using a Tkinter-based GUI
-- Supports undoing annotations and exporting to CSV.
+- Undo annotations and export to CSV
+- Track progress with "Labeled: X/Y" counter
+- Includes 23 predefined sample texts for immediate use
-- Trains a Scikit-learn logistic regression classifier with TF-IDF vectorization on labeled texts, reporting training, validation, and test accuracies.
+- Train a Scikit-learn logistic regression classifier with TF-IDF vectorization on labeled texts, reporting training, validation, and test accuracies.
-- Built with Python, Tkinter, SQLite (with PRAGMA foreign_keys, ON DELETE CASCADE), and Scikit-learn.

 ### Screenshots
 ![Sarcasm Annotation Text GUI example 1](screenshots/gui_text_loaded.png)